 In a European scientific study, results showed that 94% of wet dog food and 61% of dry dog foods were not balanced properly.

-Some had either too much of certain vitamins and minerals while others had too little.
+Some had either too much of certain vitamins or minerals while others had too little.
 Read the full study here.

 Other responses for only feeding commercial dog foods include, easy, convenient, and cheap.